centdollar/verilogThings/README.md

 # What is this?
 This is a Vim function that is used for fast creation of a verilog module instantiation template.
+Some other functionality would be cool, such as:
+- State Machine Template Generator
+- Basic Module template

 # What can it do?
 Currently the feature set is small, but here is what it can do